Airbus has "high hopes" for struggling Kingfisher

 Sales have been dominated by Gulf and Asian airlines but Leahy, who is approaching the 10,000th aircraft order since taking charge of Airbus sales in 1994, was optimistic about the chances of ending a dearth of A380 sales in the United States.

-"There are only two operators of the (Boeing) 747 in the U.S.: United and Northwest-Delta.
-And yes, those guys are in my sights, particularly United," Leahy said.
+"There are only two operators of the (Boeing) 747 in the U.S.: United Airlines and Northwest-Delta.
+And yes, those guys are in my sights, particularly United Airlines," Leahy said.

 "Everyone in Asia-Pacific has A380s now...
-If you want to compete in Asia-Pacific, at some point in time United is going to have to get on board with the A380," he added.
+If you want to compete in Asia-Pacific, at some point in time United is going to have to get on board with the A380."

-Leahy suggested a decision may be more likely early next year than late this year but referred questions to the airline.
+Leahy suggested a decision was more likely early next year than late this year but referred questions to the airline.
 "If they want to sign tomorrow, I'm ready," he said.

 Asked about recent financial difficulties at Airbus customer Kingfisher Airlines, Leahy said the Indian airline was on an improved path.

-Cash-strapped Kingfisher, controlled by liquor entrepreneur Mallya, has struggled to raise funds and canceled hundreds of flights in November.
+Cash-strapped Kingfisher, controlled by liquor entrepreneur Vijay Mallya, has struggled to raise funds and cancelled hundreds of flights in November.

 It delayed A380 orders indefinitely and industry sources said it was set to cancel two remaining orders for the A340, a four-engined aircraft that Airbus has meanwhile decided to stop making.

-"There are no orders that are at risk in the production cycle," Leahy said.
+"There are no orders that are at risk in the production cycle.
+There are orders several years out that are not in the production cycle," Leahy said without elaborating.

 Kingfisher has orders for five A350-800s, a variant of the future mid-sized A350 that Airbus has not yet started producing.

-The carrier, India's third-largest airline by market share, said last week that U.S.-listed Dutch lessor AerCap Holdings Nv would take back two of its aircraft in coming months as the two sides could not agree on extension terms.
+Kingfisher, India's third largest airine by market share, said last week U.S.-listed Dutch lessor AerCap Holdings NV would take back two of its aircraft in coming months as the two sides could not agree on extension terms.

-(Additional reporting by Tim Hepher in Paris; Editing by Tim Dobbyn, Phil Berlowitz)
+(Reporting by Karen Jacobs in New York and Tim Hepher in Paris)